wp-plugins/wpsso/readme.txt

 = Version 2.3.2 =

 * Changed the default Open Graph 'Image Dimensions' from 1200x1200 cropped to 800x800 cropped.
+* Disabled the Default Image URL option when a Default Image ID has been specified.
+* Updated a few help messages in lib/messages.php

 = Version 2.3.1 =